pierreprinetti/wp-permamod/readme.txt

 1. Upload `wp-permamod.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+OR

+Just use the automated function from inside your Wordpress dashboard.

 == Changelog ==